 Lucky you, leftover mushrooms!
 Refrigerate up to three days, tightly wrapped.
 To reheat, put the mushrooms on a baking sheet and into a preheated oven (400°F) for ten minutes or until heated through.

-If you love these “fun guys” as much as we do, be sure to try more of these great recipes:
+If you love these “fun guys” as much as we do, be sure to try these delicious recipes which feature mushrooms in a starring role!

 - 1 cup part-skim ricotta cheese